lesshint/lesshint/README.md

 Start by creating a `.lesshintrc` file in your project root and add your settings to it.
 It will be automatically loaded and merged with the default values.

-Each option is then specifed by it's own JSON object, for example:
+Each option is then specified by it's own JSON object, for example:

 ```js
 "fileExtensions": [".less", ".css"],